 Before the appointment, write down a list of things you need to tell the doctor.
 Note any concerns or questions you may have.
 Also write down the names and dosages of any prescription, over-the-counter medications, or supplements you are taking.
 It is very important to take this list with you to the appointment -- don't count on remembering every single item.
 Before you leave the office, go over the list to be sure you've covered everything.
 This simple step benefits both you and your doctor by keeping the discussion focused and ensuring that all your concerns are addressed.

 Don't hesitate to use the words "I don't understand."
 Doctors are only human and may not always know when they haven't explained something well or in terms you can understand.
 Never feel embarrassed or shy about asking for clarification about something your doctor says.
 When in doubt, repeat back what your doctor has told you and ask if you've got it right.
-You can also ask if he or she recommends any specific reading materials about your condition.
+You can also ask if they recommend any specific reading materials about your condition.

-If your doctor asks questions that sound embarrassing or overly personal, remember that the information you provide enables him or her to better establish a diagnosis, or to determine which treatment is most appropriate for you.
-Never fib in response to questions about alcohol or drug use, sexual history, or other lifestyle matters.
+If your doctor asks questions that sound embarrassing or overly personal, remember that the information you provide enables them to better establish a diagnosis, or to determine which treatment is most appropriate for you.
+Be honest in response to questions about alcohol or drug use, sexual history, or other lifestyle matters.
 Be honest about the extent to which you are taking your prescriptions or following a treatment plan.
 Withholding the truth can affect the quality of your care and can even lead to a wrong diagnosis.

 Finally, the office medical assistants and nurses can be an additional resource of information.
 Do not hesitate to ask them questions about your concerns, as well.